molomby/keystone-next-sqlite-heroku-eg/README.md

 # Keystone Next: SQLite Example for Heroku

 Keystone Next example project on SQLite.
-You can deploy it to Heroku with the button below, then navigate to the app to create an initial user and open the Keystone admin UI.
+You can deploy it to Heroku (for free!) using the button below, then navigate to the app to create an initial user and open the Keystone admin UI.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/molomby/keystone-next-sqlite-heroku-eg)